WestDRI/rcmodules22/content/julia/julia-06-threadsx-julia-set.md

 1. Load ThreadsX library.
 1. Replace `map()` with `ThreadsX.map()`.

 With 8 threads on my laptop, the runtime went down to 180.815 -- 5.6X speedup.
-On 8 cores on Uu I see 6.5X speedup.
+On 8 cores on the training cluster I see 6.5X speedup.

 ## Alternative parallel solution